 Michael M. Miller, MD, FASAM, FAPA, is the medical director of the Herrington Recovery Center at Rogers Memorial Hospital-Oconomowoc.
 He is a board-certified general psychiatrist and addiction psychiatrist.
-Dr. Miller has practiced addiction medicine for almost 30 years and is certified in addiction medicine by the American Board of Addiction Medicine.
+Dr. Miller has practiced addiction medicine for more than 30 years and is certified in addiction medicine by the American Board of Addiction Medicine.

 He is a Fellow of the American Psychiatric Association (APA) and the American Society of Addiction Medicine (ASAM).
 Dr. Miller is also an at-large director of the American Board of Addiction Medicine (ABAM) and the ABAM Foundation.
 He recently completed a two-year term as the president of ASAM, the largest medical specialty society in America of physicians devoted to addiction prevention, treatment, medical education, research, and public policy.

 Dr. Miller has served on many task forces and councils of ASAM and the Wisconsin Medical Society (WMS), was chair of the WMS Commission on Addictive Diseases, and is current Vice Speaker of the WMS House of Delegates.
 For more than 10 years he served with Dr. Roland Herrington on the Managing Committee of the Statewide Physician Health Program of the WMS.

 Dr. Miller is an assistant clinical professor in the Department of Psychiatry and Behavioral Medicine at the Medical College of Wisconsin where he began his residency in 1979.
 He serves as a faculty member for the Addiction Psychiatry Fellowship and the new Addiction Medicine Fellowship at the University of Wisconsin School of Medicine and Public Health, where he is a Clinical Adjunct Professor.